benjft/CV/experience.typ

 - Reviewed and suggested improvements on changes made by co-workers (via pull requests in Azure) to ensure code was error-free and met internal standards.
 - Provided guidance and mentoring to junior team members, demonstrating methods to improve analytical skills and developing effective solutions to problems.
 - Lead agile ceremonies including daily stand-ups, and periodic reviews and retrospectives.
+- Manage the team Kanban in Jira, ensuring all tasks being worked on are up to date, and estimating/curating new tasks from the backlog.
+- Correspond with customers to refine requirements for bespoke work, and deliver/demonstrate completed projects while answering any questions.

 === Junior Software Developer, August 2022 -- June 2023
 *Gold-Vision CRM*, Northampton, Hybrid